 Despite its secondary name, kohlrabi is not a root vegetable and does not belong to the turnip family.
 Instead, it belongs to the Brassica genus of plants and is related to cabbage, broccoli, and cauliflower (

 It has long leafy stems and a round bulb that’s usually purple, pale green, or white.
 It’s always white-yellow on the inside (

-Kohlrabi’s taste and texture are similar to those of broccoli stems and cabbage, although it is slightly sweeter.
+Kohlrabi’s taste and texture are similar to those of broccoli stems and cabbage, although it’s slightly sweeter.

 The bulb is widely used in salads and soups but can also be roasted or sautéed.
 Its leaves and stems are slightly crunchy, and you can cook them similarly to collard greens.

 Kohlrabi is a cruciferous vegetable that’s closely related to cabbage.
 Its leaves, stems, and bulbs can be eaten raw or cooked.
 You can find kohlrabi at farmers markets and large grocery stores with a wide variety of veggies.